GovReady/govready-q/Apps.md

 Javascript static assets and Python scripts (**but not Javascript in module templates** - this is a TODO) are therefore disabled by default.
 (Javascript static assets are disabled by serving them with an incorrect MIME type.
 Python assets are not loaded if disabled.)

-To enable these scripts, the `Trust javascript assets` flag must be true on the ModuleSource that provides the app.
-This flag must only be true if any Apps provided by the ModuleSource, including Apps already loaded into Q, are trusted to have executable content that may have as much client or server-side access as the Q instance does itself.
+To enable these scripts, the `Trust javascript assets` flag must be true on the AppSource that provides the app.
+This flag must only be true if any Apps provided by the AppSource, including Apps already loaded into Q, are trusted to have executable content that may have as much client or server-side access as the Q instance does itself.

 ### Updating modules

-After making changes to modules or ModuleSources for system modules (like account settings), run `python3 manage.py load_modules` to pull the modules from the sources into the database.
+After making changes to modules or AppSources for system modules (like account settings), run `python3 manage.py load_modules` to pull the modules from the sources into the database.
 This only updates system modules.

 Other modules that have already been started as apps will not be updated.
 But for debugging (only), you can run `python3 manage.py refresh_modules` to update started apps in-place so that you don't have to start an app anew (on the site) each time you make a change to an app.